-Reference to the area with the picture refers to waiting at the defined waiting position.
+Reference to area with picture refers to waiting at the defined waiting position.

-The shooting positions furthest from the target are to be shot first unless directed otherwise by an official.
+The shooting positions furthest from the target are to be shot first, unless directed otherwise by an official.

 Archers shooting from the same position are to rotate shooting order from target to target.